Neasa Ní Chianáin: Fairytale of Kathmandu

-'Fairytale of Kathmandu' has been much acclaimed, and won several awards, including Documenta Madrid, Ourense and the Barcelona International Gay and Lesbian Festival.
+'Fairytale of Kathmandu' has been highly acclaimed, and won several awards, including Documenta Madrid, Ourense, and the Barcelona International Gay and Lesbian Festival.
 Fairytale of Kathmandu questioned whether poet Cathal Ó Searcaigh's sexual relationships with young Nepalese boys in Kathmandu were proper or improper.
 The boys were aged between 16 and 18 at the time of filming, and Ó Searcaigh was over 50.
 According to Variety, the film raised questions about "power, money and what constitutes coercion".
 The Irish Examiner newspaper said that Ní Chianáin as a 'whistleblower' paid a high price for questioning Ó Searcaigh's behaviour in Kathamandu.

 The Stranger

 The Stranger explores the story of Neal MacGregor.
 He was an Englishman who in the 1960s had studied cabinetry, jewelry and silver design in London, and had worked for the interior designer Anthony Redmile, and had married.
 Then, without explanation, he relocated on his own to Inishbofin, a tiny island off the extreme north-west coast of County Donegal.
 (One person who knew MacGregor in the 1960s has suggested that MacGregor had had a bad acid trip during one of the Isle of Wight Festivals.)
 On Inishbofin, he lived in an abandoned stone hen house, too small to stand up in, without water, gas or electricity.
 While there, he made things with his hands: such as a grandfather clock, a windmill, and his own fishing nets and hooks.
 He wrote diaries.
 He and a local woman, Mary, formed a relationship.
 They grew their own vegetables, and stayed on the island during the winter, a season during which other locals returned to the mainland.
 There were rumours that he was a spy, or perhaps something worse.
 He died suddenly in 1990, from a heart attack, at the age of 43 or 44.